Capstan Station

 Frequently Asked Questions

-Will the station include public washrooms?
+Does the station include public washrooms?

-Will there be a public art component at the station?
+Is there public art at the station?

 Will there be a retail space at the station?
 If so, what will it be?